Why Candid Bay Area Family Photos Age Better Than Posed Ones

 The Rodeo Beach session ended with the two children running hand in hand along the shoreline, their parents a few steps behind watching them.
 That image — two small siblings, the cliffs behind them, the ocean to their right, completely in their own world — is the one that will matter most in fifteen years.
 I knew it the moment I took it.

-two young siblings run hand in hand on rodeo beach
+two young siblings run hand in hand on rodeo beach during a Bay Area family photography session

 You can also explore more beach sessions, including an Alameda Beach family session and a Baker Beach maternity session.